Open-EO/openeo-vue-components/README.md

 - `data` (array, required): An array of objects containing the data to show.
 - `next` (function): Indicates whether more data is available to be loaded/shown and how.
 Shows a button to load more data into the table and executes the given (async) function.
 Defaults to `null` (i.e. no more data available).
 - `fa` (boolean): Whether to use Font Awesome icons or not.
 Defaults to `false`.
+- `federation` (object): The data of the `federation` property obtained from the capabilities.
+- `missing` (array): The identifiers of the federated back-ends that are not providing data for the table due to an issue.

 **Slots:**